Chart Color Schemes

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-AreaSearch's latest postcode level ATO data for financial year 2023 indicates Gorokan's median income among taxpayers is $46,520.
-The average income in the suburb is $55,850.
-Nationally, these figures are lower than average.
-Comparing with Greater Sydney, Gorokan's median is $14,297 less and its average is $27,203 less.
+AreaSearch's latest postcode level ATO data for financial year 2023 shows Gorokan had a median income among taxpayers of $46,520 and an average of $55,850.
+These figures are lower than national averages.
+Greater Sydney's median was $60,817 with an average of $83,003.
 Based on Wage Price Index growth of 8.86% since financial year 2023, estimated incomes for September 2025 would be approximately $50,642 (median) and $60,798 (average).
-Census data shows household, family and personal incomes in Gorokan all fall between the 10th and 13th percentiles nationally.
-Income distribution reveals that 29.4% of Gorokan's community earns between $800 - $1,499 annually, compared to broader area trends where 30.9% earn between $1,500 - $2,999.
-Housing affordability pressures are severe in Gorokan, with only 78.9% of income remaining after housing costs, ranking at the 8th percentile nationally.
+Census data indicates Gorokan's household, family, and personal incomes fall between the 10th and 13th percentiles nationally.
+Income distribution shows 29.4% of Gorokan residents earn between $800 - 1,499 annually, compared to broader area trends where 30.9% earn between $1,500 - 2,999.
+Housing affordability pressures are severe in Gorokan, with only 78.9% of income remaining, ranking at the 8th percentile nationally.

 Frequently Asked Questions - Income